dgonz64/react-hook-form-auto/README.md

 ### Select

-By default select will include an empty option for new elements
+Select will include an empty option for uninitialized elements.
+Please, write an issue if you want this to be configurable.

 ## Imperative handling